magiblot/tvision/README.md

 Although Turbo Vision applications are likely to be ran in a terminal emulator, the API makes no assumptions about the display device.
 That is, the complexity of dealing with terminal emulators is hidden from the programmer and managed by Turbo Vision itself.

 For example: color support varies among terminals.
-If the programmer uses a color format not supported by the terminal emulator, Turbo Vision will quantize it to what the term can display.
-The following table represents the quantization of a 24-bit RGB picture to 256, 16 and 8 color palettes:
+If the programmer uses a color format not supported by the terminal emulator, Turbo Vision will quantize it to what the terminal can display.
+The following images represent the quantization of a 24-bit RGB picture to 256, 16 and 8 color palettes:

 | `COLORTERM=truecolor` (original) | `TERM=xterm-256color`|
 |:-:|:-:|